KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_float_r16g16b16/README.md

 ## Overview

-This extension adds the ability to specify textures using KTX v2 images with float format as defined by VK_FORMAT_E5B9G9R9_UFLOAT_PACK32.
+This extension adds the ability to specify textures using KTX v2 images with float format as defined by VK_FORMAT_R16G16B16_SFLOAT.
-This format is uncompressed and has good precision compared to size requirements.
-It allows specification of a source texture with increased dynamic range to be used.
+It allows specification of a source texture with increased dynamic range to be used and is intended to be used when the increased precision of 16 bit float is needed.
+For compatibility reasons implementations may expand the texture to R16G16B16A16 (64 bits) format if the platform does not have support for the R16G16B16 format.

 This source texture shall be used in shader (BRDF) calculations in a way that retains the increased range.
 However, this extension does not define the way pixel data is written to framebuffer or how swapchain is presented using the increased range.

-When the extension is used, it's allowed to use value `image/ktx2` for the `mimeType` property of images that are referenced by the `source` property of `KHR_texture_float_rgb9e5` texture extension object.
+When the extension is used, it's allowed to use value `image/ktx2` for the `mimeType` property of images that are referenced by the `source` property of `KHR_texture_float_r16g16b16` texture extension object.

-At runtime, engines are expected to check hardware support for VK_FORMAT_E5B9G9R9_UFLOAT_PACK32, if not present the texture should be converted to a suitable supported format.
+At runtime, engines are expected to check hardware support for VK_FORMAT_R16G16B16_SFLOAT.
+If not present the texture should be converted to a suitable supported format.
-[TBD - what should be done when there is no hw support for VK_FORMAT_E5B9G9R9_UFLOAT_PACK32?]
+The first fallback shall be to a half float (F16) format with alpha support, then fallback to a format with higher floating point precision.
+If no such format is present the runtime shall report that the extension is not supported.

 ## glTF Schema Updates

-The `KHR_texture_float_rgb9e5` extension is added to the `textures` object and specifies a `source` property that points to the index of the `image` which defines a reference to the KTX v2 image in VK_FORMAT_E5B9G9R9_UFLOAT_PACK32.
+The `KHR_texture_float_r16g16b16` extension is added to the `textures` object and specifies a `source` property that points to the index of the `image` which defines a reference to the KTX v2 image in VK_FORMAT_R16G16B16_SFLOAT.

 ### Using this extension

 The following glTF will load `image.ktx2` in clients that support this extension.
-Since this extension adds support for higher dynamic range there is no fallback to JPEG or PNG (LDR) images.
+Since this extension adds support for higher dynamic range there is no fallback to JPEG or PNG (LDR) images, or other image types with lower precision.

 ```json
 {